RIAEvangelist/node-dominos-pizza-api/docs/DominosMenu.md

-# Full store.dominosMenu example response
+# Full store.menu.dominos example response

 Here is a full example from store `4332`.
 Enjoy perusing the available data.